Bat Infestation Removal

 - Clear bat waste

 Bats leave lots of waste which serves as a breeding ground for several diseases.
-That’s why you must clean the infected area with an enzyme-based cleaner.
+That’s why you must clean the infected area with an enzyme-based cleaner as part of the bat infestation removal process.

 Are repellents effective?

-There are several repellents in the market that claim to keep bats away.
-But the truth is that most do not work.
+There are several repellents on the market that claim to aid in bat colony removal and to keep them away, but the truth is that most do not work.
 Even if they do, they are very ineffective.

 Notwithstanding, some repellents you can experiment with include mothballs, phenol, aerosol, mylar balls, aluminum foils, mirrors, and cinnamon, among many others.